 David A. Bowers, age 80, has served as our vice chairman of the board since 2000 and on our board of directors since 1993.
 He also served as our chief executive officer from 2002 to 2017 and as our president from 2002 to 2014.
 Mr. Bowers has been employed by us or our predecessors since 1960 in various sales, marketing and executive positions, having been named president of our security products and related businesses in 1979.
+He will retire, effective as of the close of business on May 22, 2018, as an officer and employee of CompX but will continue to serve on our board of directors.
 Mr. Bowers is trustee emeritus and former chairman of the board of Monmouth College, Monmouth, Illinois.